 AllowListUrlPattern = http[s]://sub.your-second-url.com/

-which would enable and set a whitelist of websites that can be accessed „AllowListUrlPattern” can be applied for every domain that you need to have access to via Flash.
+which would enable and set a whitelist of websites that can be accessed. „AllowListUrlPattern” can be applied for every domain that you must have access to via Flash.

 which can be found in: